roddhjav/pass-tomb/README.md

 ## Description

-Due to the structure of `pass`, files and directories names are not encrypted in the password store. `pass-tomb` provides a convenient solution to put you password store in a [tomb](https://github.com/dyne/Tomb) and then keep your password tree encrypted when you are not using it.
+Due to the structure of `pass`, file- and directory names are not encrypted in the password store. `pass-tomb` provides a convenient solution to put you password store in a [tomb](https://github.com/dyne/Tomb) and then keep your password tree encrypted when you are not using it.